Jan10e/transformer_proteomics/README.md

 <a name="general-info"></a>
 ## General Info

 This repository contains a project for predictive modelling of proteomics data using a Transformer-based architecture.
-The goal is to predict proteomics data using transcriptomics data as input.
-The project compares a baseline MLP model with Transformer models to evaluate their performance and suitability for this task.
+The goal is to predict proteomics data using multi-omics data (transcriptomics, methylation, metabolomics, cnv) as input.
+The project compares a baseline MLP model with the multi-omic Transformer models to evaluate their performance and suitability for this task.

-The time reserved for this project was 2 weeks, although I had mainly time during the weekends and 2 evenings during the week.

 ### Repository Structure